voussoir/reddit/SubDump/README.md

-SubSump
+SubDump
 =============

 This was almost entirely ripped from Novella.

-This bot searches for comments that contain your keyword, and saves them for later reading.
+This bot searches for comments that contain your keyword, and saves.
 You can choose any or all of three modes

 - Reddit Saving.
 PRAW doesn't allow you to save comments.
 No clue why.
 Bot will save the submission to its account